Sidney Sherman: Later life

 In 1846, General Sherman purchased 4,000 acres (16 km2) of land near Harrisburg and began promoting the Buffalo Bayou, Brazos, and Colorado Railway (later part of the Southern Pacific system).
 He constructed a mansion in 1847, as well as a nearby sawmill.
 However, both were lost in separate fires within a decade.
 Without insurance and having lost most of his fortune, he moved to Galveston and opened a hotel.

-During the American Civil War, Sherman was requested by the local Committee of Safety of the Union to take full charge of affairs at Galveston, with full authority to put the island in a state of defense.
+During the American Civil War, Sherman was appointed commandant of Galveston by the secession convention and requested by the local Committee of Safety to take full charge of affairs at Galveston, with full authority to put the island in a state of defense.
 In 1862, he moved with his family to his old home on the San Jacinto Bay and with them went former Republic of Texas President David G. Burnet.
 Early in 1863, the Shermans moved to Richmond, Texas, where they remained until the close of the war.

-On August 1st, 1873, Sidney Sherman passed away, at the residence of his daughter, Mrs. J. M. O. Menard in Galveston, Texas.
-He breathed his last at 7:45 p.m., at the age of 68.
+On August 1, 1873, Sidney Sherman died at the residence of his daughter, Mrs. J. M. O. Menard, in Galveston, Texas.
+He died at 7:45 p.m., at the age of 68.
 He was originally buried near his wife and son, but was reinterred in 1894 in the Lakeview Cemetery in Galveston, next to one of his sons and his friend David G. Burnet.
 The Sidney Sherman Chapter of the Daughters of the Republic of Texas dedicated a joint monument to their memories on March 2, 1894.